 What is PACT?

 Paediatric Autism Communication Therapy (PACT) is a theory-based, adult-mediated and video-aided intervention designed to improve social communication competencies in children aged 2–10 years with autism spectrum disorder (ASD).
 PACT follows findings that children with ASD require a style of adapted interaction that is specifically matched to their individual level of social communication.

 The intervention guides adults to match their responses and language to the child’s communication competence and language comprehension.
 Brief moments of communication interaction are reviewed using video feedback, supporting adults/carers in enhancing the child’s individual language and communication skills.

 What is the PACT e-learning programme?

-Hogrefe offers a half-day PACT e-learning programme for only £299.00 + VAT to support professionals wishing to learn more about PACT.
+Hogrefe offers a half-day PACT e-learning programme (Level 1) for only £299.00 + VAT to support professionals wishing to learn more about PACT.
 Those who register will be given a unique access code to take the e-learning programme.
 The programme introduces the techniques and research behind the intervention and it will take approximately 4 hours to complete the tasks.
-A certificate is then awarded to those who successfully complete it.
+A certificate is then awarded to those who successfully complete the programme.
 The certificate may be used as a record of continuing professional development whether the trainee chooses to embark on further training or not.
-The certificate is valid for one year for those wishing to train to administer PACT.
+The certificate is valid for one year for those wishing to proceed to Level 2.